LIPS-scheme/lips/README.md

 Big part of LIPS is written in LIPS itself, but to use full power of LIPS you need to load those additional Scheme files.
 The easiest way is to add `bootstrap` attribute on first script tag with `text/x-scheme` type.
-By default it will use CDN from [jsdelivr](https://www.jsdelivr.com/).
+By default, it will use CDN from [jsdelivr](https://www.jsdelivr.com/).
 To load each file using builtin load function (that will fetch the file using AJAX and evaluate it).